dotnet/docs-maui/docs/fundamentals/gestures/tap.md

 # Recognize a tap gesture

 A .NET Multi-platform App UI (.NET MAUI) tap gesture recognizer is used for tap detection and is implemented with the `TapGestureRecognizer` class.

-In .NET MAUI, drag gesture recognition is provided by the `SwipeGestureRecognizer` class.
 This class defines the following properties:

 - `Command`, of type `ICommand`, which is executed when a tap is recognized.
 - `CommandParameter`, of type `object`, which is the parameter that's passed to the `Command`.